-The Cold War ended in 1991; however, in 1987, the United States and the Soviet Union had signed the Intermediate-Range Nuclear Forces Treaty (INF) to limit the scope and reach of all types of missiles.
+The Cold War ended in 1991 following the collapse of the Soviet Union and the Berlin Wall.
+But years earlier, in 1987, the United States and the Soviet Union had signed the Intermediate-Range Nuclear Forces Treaty (INF) to limit the scope and reach of all types of missiles.

 Other treaties such as the START 1 treaty in 1991 and the New START treaty in 2011 aimed to further reduce both nations’ ballistic weapons capabilities.

 The United States withdrew from the INF treaty in 2019, however, believing that Russia was noncompliant.
 Though the Cold War between the United States and Russia is over, many argue the arms race is not.

 Herman, Steve.
 US Leaves INF Treaty, Says Russia ‘Solely Responsible.’
 VOA.